-Beginning in 1937, the FBI's UCR Program collected and published statistics on law enforcement officers killed in the line of duty in its annual publication, Crime in the United States.
+Beginning in 1937, the FBI's UCR Program published general information about law enforcement officers killed in the line of duty in its annual publication, CIUS.
 Statistics regarding assaults on officers were added in 1960.
 In June 1971, executives from the law enforcement conference, "Prevention of Police Killings," called for an increase in the FBI's involvement in preventing and investigating officers' deaths.
 In response to this directive, the UCR Program expanded its collection of data to include more details about the incidents in which law enforcement officers were killed and assaulted.

-Using this comprehensive set of data, the FBI began in 1972 to produce two reports annually, the Law Enforcement Officers Killed Summary and the Analysis of Assaults on Federal Officers.
-These two reports were combined in 1982 to create the annual publication, Law Enforcement Officers Killed and Assaulted.
+Using this comprehensive set of data, in 1972, the FBI began to produce two reports annually, the Law Enforcement Officers Killed Summary and the Analysis of Assaults on Federal Officers.
+These two reports were combined in 1982 to create the annual publication, LEOKA.